On Monday 3 December we celebrate. Read about Byron, Party Down Productions at The Woden School and the Learning Support Program at Erindale College:

-All schools in the ACT are required to make reasonable adjustments for students with disability at the time of their enrollment and during the course of their education, ensuring they have the support they need to successfully access and participate in the school curriculum, programs and activities in the company of their peers.
+Across Australia, all schools are required to make reasonable adjustments for students with disability at the time of their enrolment and during the course of their education, ensuring they have the support they need to successfully access and participate in the school curriculum, programs and activities on the same basis as their peers.

-- consult with you to understand your child's education needs and whether adjustments are needed to support the student
+- consult with parents and carers to understand their child's education needs and the adjustments required to support the student

 - make the reasonable adjustments that are necessary to enable a student with disability to take part in education on the same basis as other students

 - assist students and families to feel safe and supported in the education environment.